Spirals-Team/correctness-attraction-experiments/README.md

    * Negation of Boolean at each call of each perturbation Point.
    * Negation of Boolean with an increasing random probability.

-## Install & Running
+## Install

-In order to install, just launch the following script :
+In order to install, just launch the following script:

 ```
 ./src/script/install.sh